DataRockMyWorld/DataRockMyWorld.github.io/_posts/2022-04-01-Air-temperature-in-March.md

 ![air temp](https://i.ibb.co/ZWS0YjM/14-00-00-plot-regional.png)

-This is just a little above the maximum average temperature, spaning the last 18 years,for the month of March according to [Weatherbase](https://www.weatherbase.com/weather/weatherall.php3?s=27456&units=).
+This is just a little above the maximum average temperature, spaning the last 18 years,for the month of March per data from [Weatherbase](https://www.weatherbase.com/weather/weatherall.php3?s=27456&units=).
 There are days that temperatures can go up to 35°C (308.2 K).

 Whether this high temperatures are due to urbanization or global warming is still up for debate but what is clear is that Government and citizens have to do more beyond lip-service to tackle the issue.